cryptocav/volt-trading-dash/_docs/about.md

 layout: default
 title: "⚡ About"
 permalink: /about/
-nav_order: 7
 description: >
   Overview of the VOLT Trading Dashboard — a public‑facing lab notebook for automated trading strategy design and deployment.
 ---

 # ⚡ About the Project

-**VOLT** is a modular crypto trading system built from scratch in Python + PineScript.
+**VOLT** is a modular crypto trading system written in Python + PineScript.

 This site serves as: